spring-guides/gs-managing-transactions/README.md

 }
 ```

-The code has an autowired `JdbcTemplate`, a handy template class used to do all the database work.
+The code has an autowired `JdbcTemplate`, a handy template class that does all the database interactions needed by the code below.

-You also have a method aimed at booking multiple people.
-It loops through the list of people, and for each person, inserts them into the `BOOKINGS` table.
-This method is tagged with `@Transactional`, meaning that any failure will cause the entire operation to rollback to it's previous state, and then re-throw the original exception.
+You also have method `book` aimed at booking multiple people.
+It loops through the list of people, and for each person, inserts them into the `BOOKINGS` table using the `JdbcTemplate`.
+This method is tagged with `@Transactional`, meaning that any failure causes the entire operation to rollback to its previous state, and then re-throw the original exception.
+That means that an entire batch of people will fail to be added to `BOOKINGS` if one person fails.

 You also have a `findAllBookings` method to query the database.
 Each row fetched from the database is converted into a `String` and then assembled into a `List`.

-Building an application
+Build an application
 -----------------------
-You've already seen `JdbcTemplate` in action up above.
-But it was autowired into the `BookingService`, meaning you need to define it in the `Application` code as shown below:
+As shown above, `JdbcTemplate` is autowired into `BookingService`, meaning you now need to define it in the `Application` code:

 `src/main/java/hello/Application.java`
 ```java